Q: How does Cupid work?

 Q: Are Cupid peptides easy to use?

 A: Yes.
-Cupid cell permeable peptides are dissolved in water to make a stock solution.
+Cupid cell penetrating peptides are dissolved in water to make a stock solution.
 This stock is diluted to the desired concentration in cell free media to make a working solution.
 To start an experiment, simply exchange the working solution with the media containing the cells.

 Q: How large a cargo can cupid deliver into living cells?